nextcord/nextcord/docs/migrating.rst

 Cogs have completely been revamped.
 They are documented in :ref:`ext_commands_cogs` as well.

-Cogs are now required to have a base class, :class:`~.commands.Cog` for future proofing purposes.
+Cogs are now required to have a base class, :class:`~.commands.Cog` for future-proofing purposes.
 This comes with special methods to customise some behaviour.

 * :meth:`.Cog.cog_unload`
     - This is called when a cog needs to do some cleanup, such as cancelling a task.